prookyon/MonoObsLog/README.md

 ## Features by Tab

 ### Objects Tab
 - Supports querying location data from Simbad server.
 Or you can add the coordinates yourself.
-This is not required but needed for Moon angular distance calculations.
+This is not required but needed for Moon angular separation calculations.

 ### Sessions Tab
 - Intended usage is to add sessions by the date of the evening before the session.
-The logic for moon calculations is based on that.
+(So if you started imaging after midnight enter the previous day) The logic for moon calculations is based on that.
+Why?
+Personal preference 🙂

 ### Cameras Tab
 - The technical data is not used at the moment.
 Maybe in the future.